KhaTruong123/blockchain-cross-border-remit/README.md

 ## License

-Proprietary - Copyright © 2025 - All rights reserved
+MIT License - Copyright © 2025 - See [LICENSE](LICENSE) file for details